Researchers say discovery of stains from summertime flows down cliffs

 film and was criticized at its release for it’s depiction of violence

 against women.
-But it’s success in theaters earned it
+But it’s success in theaters earned it a sequel in 2012.

-Upon release,
+Upon release, Wolf Creek

 was marketed as “based on true events,” leading many to assume the